bioinspirlab/deepsea-sam-experiments/README.md

-# deepsea-sam-experiments
+# Deepsea SAM Experiments
-A series of tests prompting SAM with existing human annotations on ocean imagery
+Code to reproduce a series of tests prompting SAM with existing human annotations on ocean imagery.